Azure/azure-powershell/src/FrontDoor/FrontDoor/help/New-AzFrontDoorBackendPoolsSettingsObject.md

 Accept wildcard characters: False
 ```

-### -SendRecvTimeoutSeconds
+### -SendRecvTimeoutInSeconds
 Send and receive timeout on forwarding request to the backend.
 When timeout is reached, the request fails and returns.

 ```yaml
 Type: System.Int32